 Narrator: (prepare both)

 1. Prologue: Prologue Link

 1. Stone the Crows:

 -We are an open group.
 You do not need to be a member of RUMC to become a part of Acting UP.
 We actually encourage non-church members to join us as part of our mission.
 ALL ARE WELCOME!

--These above audition slots are for primarily singing and reading roles.
+-These above audition slots are for primarily singing.
 If you are interested in a role that would highlight dancing please contact us directly.

 -To be considered for any role, auditioners must be willing to commit to our rehearsal schedule and performance dates.
 Rehearsals are very important, and everyone in the scene being rehearsed is expected to be present (unless arrangements have been previously made).
 We are dedicated to giving our audiences the very best in theatre entertainment which requires commitment of time and talent of every performer.
 Everyone will not need to be at every rehearsal, just those rehearsals in which they are involved.